sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 ```

 ### Use Existing
-When desiring to deploy into existing vpc or subnets the variables below can be used to define the exiting resources
+If desired, you can deploy into an existing VPC, use existing Subnets, and provided an existing Cloud NAT IP address info.
+The variables below can be used to define the exiting resources
 | Name | Description | Type | Default | Notes |
  | :--- | ---: | ---: | ---: | ---: |
  | vpc_id | ID of pre-existing VPC | string | null | Only required if deploying into existing VPC.
 Ensure `DNS hostnames` and `DNS resolution` are enabled |
  | subnet_ids | Existing subnets mapped to desired usage | map(string) | {} | Only required if deploying into existing Subnets |
  | security_group_id | ID of existing Security Group | string | null | Only required if using existing Security Group.
 Ensure outbound rule for all traffic is enabled `0.0.0.0/0`|

-Example subnet_names variable:
+Example `subnet_ids` variable:

 ```yaml
 subnet_ids = {